mrmurphy/reason-nextjs/README.md

 1. Install:

 ```
-npm install --save next@9 nextdotbs
+npm install --save next@9 reason-nextjs
 ```

 (Notice how you installed both next and nextdotbs!)

-2. Add "nextdotbs" to your "bs-dependencies" in your "bsconfig.json"
+2. Add "reason-nextjs" to your "bs-dependencies" in your "bsconfig.json"

 3. [Install ReasonReact](https://reasonml.github.io/reason-react/docs/en/installation)